AndrewDRichter/AndrewDRichter/README.md

 - 👋 Hi, I’m @AndrewDRichter
 - 👀 I’m interested in Django, Web scrapping and python in general.
-- 🌱 I’m currently learning python and developing some projects.
+- 🌱 I’m currently learning python and developing some projects with django and django rest framwork.
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on projects and trying my best to follow PEP8 rules and write amazing code.
 - 📫 How to reach me andrewrichter1@hotmail.com

 <!---